anusoda/ligand-protein-binding/README.md

-# Interpretable Prediction of Ligand-Protein Binding
+# Interpretable prediction of ligand-protein binding without protein structural information

 This project introduces a **ligand-only framework** designed to predict ligand-protein binding affinities without the need for protein structural information.